-Reflects on- and off-balance sheet amounts based on the Basel III Capital Rule for supplementary leverage ratio.
+(3) Reflects on- and off-balance sheet amounts for the denominator of the supplementary leverage ratio as set forth by the Basel III Capital Rules.

 RISK MANAGEMENT

 Risk Management Framework

 Our Risk Management Framework (the "Framework") sets consistent expectations for risk management across the Company.
 It also sets expectations for our "Three Lines of Defense" model, which defines the roles, responsibilities and accountabilities for taking and managing risk across the Company.
 Accountability for overseeing an effective Framework resides with our Board of Directors either directly or through its committees.